cbtitus/getting-cleaning-data-project/CodeBook.md

 Overview
 --------
 When the function run_analysis() is called, the raw data will be read from the working directory and subfolders and operated upon (described in detail below).
 A tidy data set will be output back to the working directory as a file named "tidydata.txt", using the write.table() function.
 There are no parameters required for the script to run properly.
-Upon completion of the script, tidydata.txt should be able to be read back into R using read.table("tidydata.txt" header=TRUE)
+Upon completion of the script, tidydata.txt should be able to be read back into R using

+    read.table("tidydata.txt", header=TRUE)

 Detailed operation of run_analysis()
 ------------------------------------